3. SW4RM Protocol Specification¶

 -

-Agent Discovery via "Agent Cards"—agents advertise capabilities in a JSON Agent Card format to help other agents find the best fit for a task.
+Agent Discovery via Agent Cards: Agents advertise capabilities in a JSON Agent Card format.
+Other agents use Agent Cards to find the best fit for a task.

 -